-Players may question positioning, correct server/receiver or the score.
+Players may question positioning, correct Server/Receiver or the score.

 - What is the score?
-(Anyone may challenge the score up until the serve takes place (the ball is hit) with no penalty.)
+(Players may ask the score up until the serve takes place (the ball is hit) with no penalty.)

-- Am I the correct server / receiver?
+- Am I the correct Server/Receiver?

 - Am I in the correct position?

 - Am I good?

 - Any variant of the above.